Swimming at College

 The US College sports system really is a remarkable opportunity for competitive swimmers to combine a first class university education, while training and competing in some of the world’s best sports facilities.
 In addition, student-athletes that perform at an elite level and maintain strong academic grades can receive substantial or even full scholarship funding during their time in the States.

-To sum up, there are a total of approximately 550 programs that you could swim for in college!
-Again, if you are a competitive swimmer, there is a level for you in the US!
-You do not need to be the next Katie Ledecky or Michael Phelps to become a college swimmer!
+There are almost 600 colleges which you could swim for in the US!
+Again, if you are a competitive swimmer, there is a level for you; you do not need to be the next Katie Ledecky or Michael Phelps to become a college swimmer!

 If you are curious to see how scholarship funding differs between sports, or how a scholarship package is actually put together, you can read more on our page about scholarships at college.